 A habit is a simple behaviour – something you either do without thinking, or as a simple response to a situation.
-Addiction is at the edges of losing control.
+An addiction is at the edges of losing control.

 When considering behaviour:

-- Habit – Over time we may develop a pattern of behaviour based on predicted pain or discomfort or develop a habit of addressing pain or discomfort as it arises through a reward model.
-Example: I am tired, so I develop a habit of having (needing?) a coffee every morning – if I don’t get my coffee I may be grumpy and get a head ache.
-Next morning the cycle repeats.
-OR I am feeling gloomy so I reward myself with some trinket and that simple act makes me feel better.
+- Habit: Over time we may develop a pattern of behaviour based on predicted pain or discomfort.
+Or we may develop a habit of addressing pain or discomfort as it arises, through a reward model.
+For example: I am tired, so I develop a habit of having (needing?) a coffee every morning.
+If I don’t get my coffee, I may be grumpy, and get a head ache.
+Next morning, the cycle repeats.
+OR I am feeling gloomy, so I reward myself with some trinket and that simple act makes me feel better.

-- If I am an addict and I experience pain or discomfort my reaction is illogically amplified.
-Example – I am tired, this triggers a feeling of being ripped-of by life in general, now I feel even worse.
-Subconsciously I turn to a behaviour that I think is pleasurable or helps dull the pain – I indulge in my addiction to avoid the pain that being tired triggered.
-However, the addictive behaviour has other consequences, and now I feel even worse, so I try it again, and again, and again.
+- Addiction: If I am suffering from addiction and I experience pain or discomfort, my reaction is illogically amplified.
+For example: I am tired.
+This triggers a feeling of being ripped-off by life in general.
+Now I feel even worse.
+Subconsciously, I turn to a behaviour that I think is pleasurable or that helps to dull the pain.
+I indulge in my addiction, to avoid the pain that was triggered by being tired.
+However, the addictive behaviour has other consequences, and now I feel even worse.
+So I try the addictive behaviour again, and again, and again.

-It is of little value to say that the habitual need for coffee compares with the addict’s perpetual, unsatisfiable need to dull the pain in their life.
-This thinking leads to condemning coffee drinkers while diminishing the seriousness of life altering addictions such as pornography, alcohol or drugs.
+It is of little value to say that the habitual need for coffee compares with the addiction sufferer’s perpetual, unsatisfiable need to dull the pain in their life.
+This thinking leads to condemning coffee drinkers, while diminishing the seriousness of life altering addictions such as pornography, alcohol or drugs.

-It is also important to note that some habits are not healthy and some addicts deny that their addiction is destructive.
-Which is why we need to see these things on a scale.
-Porn addiction’s destructiveness is more subtle than a meth addiction, but both have a far greater chance of ruining your life then drinking too much coffee.
+It is also important to note that some habits are not healthy.
+Some people suffering addiction deny that their addiction is destructive.
+This lack of awareness or denial is why we need to see these behaviours on a scale of destructiveness.
+Pornography addiction’s destructiveness is more subtle than a methamphetamine addiction, but both of these addictions have a far greater chance of ruining one’s life than drinking too much coffee.

-The cause of “habits” are usually pretty obvious and can almost always be dealt with through some relatively simple behaviour modification.
-Although it carries its’ own baggage, addiction is not the cause of our problems, but rather addiction is a symptom of something deeper.
+The causes of “habits” are usually pretty obvious and can almost always be dealt with through some relatively simple behaviour modification.
+Although it carries its own baggage, addiction is not the cause of our problems.
+Rather, addiction is a symptom of something deeper.
 Simple behaviour modification techniques do not cure addiction.
-They are good and useful in promoting harm reduction, but not a cure.
+They are good and useful in promoting harm reduction, but they are not a cure.